miss-mad/readme-dynamically/Develop/README.sampleGenerated.md

   ## Deployed Application
      This challenge does not include a deployed application.
 Instead, a screen-recorded video is submitted alongside the Github repo link.

+     Video link:

+     This video demonstrates the app's full functionality: https://app.castify.com/view/66f572db-21e0-4a2d-ac24-fc18483a8722

+     This video demonstrates the app's dynamic feature in which, if the user doesn't answer certain sections, that section and its corresponding table of contents link is omitted: https://app.castify.com/view/d1cb6d8a-38ce-4710-bdd1-4976fddad4e9

   ## Future Improvements
       * 1 - Validation: I received help from a TA in class to use Regex for validating the user input email and URL.
 For the most part, I got the validation to work, but for the URL I couldn't quite get the Regex code to check for github.com or linkedin.com specifically, just that it contained "http" or "https."
 2 - Spacing: When I added the ternary operators to the section headers and table of contents section within the generateMarkdown() function, I noticed that some of the spacing is off when the README generated.
 The spacing issue doesn't show as much in the README preview, though, which is good.
 3 - Strange misspellings?
 When screen-recording my project, I pasted multiple lines of text from my sample README into the terminal to answer each question quickly in the video.
 I noticed that in the generated README, some words were missing letters and those letters would appear later on.
 It seems to be a bug within the integrated terminal in VSCode.
 Curiously, it did not give me misspellings when running the app through Gitbash.
 4 - Licenses: Add an option for no license